TOPS is Different from

 Prospective, Single Center, Non-Randomized Study of 11 Patients Treated with TOPS

-The study enrolled 11 patients however baseline evaluations for 1 patient were misplaced (this patient had successful results after surgery) and as such only 10 patients are included in the analysis.
+The study enrolled 11 patients however baseline evaluations for 1 patient were misplaced (this patient had successful results after surgery) and as such 10 patients are included in the analysis.
 These included 2 male and 8 females with an average age of 61 (range 52 – 73).
 All patients were Caucasian with average BMI of 28 (range 21 – 36).

 Outcome measures included: